-WEARY souls that wander wide From the central point of bliss, Turn to Jesus erneified, Fly to those dear wounds of his; Sink into the purple flood; Rise into the life of God.
+Fly to those dear wounds of his; Sink into the purple flood; Rise into the life of God.

-2 Find in Christ the way of peace, Peace unspeakable, nuknown!
-By his pain he gives you ease, Life by his expiring groan; Rise exalted by his fall, Find in Christ your all in all.

-3 () believe the record trne, God to you his Son hath given; Ye may now be happy too; Find on earth the light of heaven: Live the life of heaven above, All the life of glorious love.

-4 This the universal bliss, Bliss for every sonl designed; Gad's primeval promise this, God's great gift to all mankind,
+- 2 Find in Christ the way of peace, Peace unspeakable, unknown !
+By his pain he gives you ease, Life by his expiring groan; Rise exalted by his fall, Find in Christ your all in all. - 3 O believe the record true, God to you his Son hath given; Ye may now be happy too; Find on earth the light of heaven : Live the life of heaven above, All the life of glorious love. - 4 This the universal bliss, Bliss for every soul designed; God's primeval promise this, God's great gift to all mankind.

-Blessed in Christ this moment be, Blessed to all eternity!
+Blessed in Christ this moment be.
+Blessed to all eternity!